ThomasBleijendaal/umbraco-custom-section/docs/custom_dialogs.md

 ## Dialogs

-Getting dialogs working with custom pages is quite similair to regular pages.
+Getting dialogs working with custom content is quite similair to regular pages.
 First, we have to instruct Umbraco to load a certain view.
 Recall that we configured the `TreeController` as follows: